Esskayy-7/Task_Scheduler_MSP430FR2355/README.md

 }
 ```

 Because this is a **cooperative** scheduler, tasks are never preempted — each one runs to completion before the next is checked.
-This keeps shared state management simple and avoids the need for mutexes.
+This keeps shared state management simple.

 ### Task Table